For Utah Scholarship

 STEP 1: Create Your CIS Account and Activate your UMail Account

-STEP 2: Confirm Your Intent to Enroll to Accept Your Scholarship Offer
+STEP 2: Confirm Your Intent to Enroll to Accept the Merit Scholarship

 Should your residency classification change to non-resident or other ineligible status, you will no longer be eligible for the For Utah Scholarship.